nykenkung/eCommerce-Store/README.md

 ### 15) If you want to run this repository online, firstly, using the  web hosting site supporting both ***Node.js*** and ***Express*** features is required (e.g. ***Render.com***)

 ### 16) Secondly, the ***MongoDB Atlas*** online account is also requested, a free account can run one cluster at anytime.
 You will get your MongoDB cloud URL at ***MongoDB Atlas*** account, select Overview=>Database=>Clusters, click Connect=>Driver to see the example of source code included "***MONGO_URI***", put the URL into ***.env*** file
-Default locacl MongoDB address
+Default locacl MongoDB address:
 ```
 MONGO_URI="mongodb://127.0.0.1:27017/E-commerceProject"
 ```
-Change to new MongoDB address
+Change to new MongoDB address:
 ```
 MONGO_URI="mongodb+srv://<db_user>:<db_password>@cluster0.xxxxx.mongodb.net/E-commerceProject"
 ```